 MDF.

-Commonly used in kitchen cabinets, MDF is a very affordable type of fiberboard that can also make stunning kitchen countertops.
+MDF is a very affordable type of fiberboard commonly used in kitchen cabinets.
+It can also make stunning kitchen countertops.

 But why use it in the first place?

-With MDF, you can still explore a flurry of design options for your kitchen countertops.
-On top of that, MDF is also water-resistant, which means it’s less prone to rot compared to natural wood which will need some treatment.
+You can still explore a flurry of design options with MDF for your kitchen countertops.
+MDF is also water-resistant, meaning it’s less prone to rot than natural wood, which will need some treatment.

-Plus, you can easily color the MDF to any matching or contrasting color you want for your countertops.
-For instance, you can have both the cabinetry and countertop in cobalt blue, for a unified kitchen design.
+Plus, you can easily color the MDF to match or contrast any color for your countertops.
+For example, you can have the cabinetry and countertop in cobalt blue for a unified kitchen design.

 48. Long and Wide Chimney

-This style is not so popular among many homeowners, except for those with large stoves and thus greater need for ventilation in the kitchen.
+This style is not so popular among many homeowners, except those with large stoves.
+Thus, there is a greater need for ventilation in the kitchen.

-A long and wide chimney is designed to get rid of as much heat and steam from the kitchen as possible.
-Thus, the design would incorporate a low slung chimney, typically lower than what you’d find in a normal kitchen.
+A long and wide chimney is designed to remove as much heat and steam from the kitchen as possible.
+Thus, the design would incorporate a low-slung chimney, typically lower than you’d find in a normal kitchen.

-In case you wish to go fully custom and find a way to creatively incorporate your kitchen hood with the rest of the kitchen, then you should explore this design option.
+If you wish to go fully custom and find a creative way to incorporate your kitchen hood with the rest of the kitchen, you should explore this design option.

 You can also use open shelving to create more space with this design while sticking to the patterned, two-tone color scheme prevalent in the entire design.